LeMilenov/lexicographic-dictionary-tree-java/README.md

 -this project was made in Java and is using a node tree (data structure where each node references it`s own childs)
 -When the app loads a valid txt file, it take each word, splits in letters and adds each letter in the tree and then adds the definition in the last node added.
+- the letters are added following this logic : we start at the root node -> we check his childrens and go to the position where the current`s node value is the current letter that we want to add. if this children doesn`t exist, we add a new children that has the corresponding value and we repeat the logic for the next letter.